Rian1010/Milestone4/README.md

 {% endfor %}
 ```

 In the search app, another challenge was to allow users to search for products with keywords that target both, the name and description of the product, instead of just its name.
-At first I tried using two variable to filter them separately, which did not work correctly.
+At first I tried using two variables to filter them separately, which did not work correctly.
 Later, I found out about Q objects and used the [django documentation](https://docs.djangoproject.com/en/3.0/ref/models/querysets/), as assistance to get it to work in the views.py file of the search app.
 Here is the code that I ended up writing, which works:

 ```python
 def search_function(request):